matter-labs/zinc/docs/language/01-overview.md

 # Overview

-The goal of Jabberwocky is to make writing zero-knowledge programs and smart contracts easy.
+The goal of ZRust is to make writing zero-knowledge programs and smart contracts easy.
 It is being designed with the following principles in mind:

 - **Ease of learning**.
-Anyone familiar with C-like languages (Javascript, Java, C++, Rust, Solidity) should be able to learn Jabberwocky quickly and with minimum effort.
+Anyone familiar with C-like languages (Javascript, Java, C++, Rust, Solidity) should be able to learn ZRust quickly and with minimum effort.
 - **Readability**.
-The code in Jabberwocky should be easy to read intuitively comprehensible for anybody familiar with the C++ language familiy.
+The code in ZRust should be easy to read intuitively comprehensible for anybody familiar with the C++ language familiy.
 There should be no counter-intuitive concepts.
 - **Security**.
 It should be easy to write deterministic and secure programs.